webringapps/webringapps.github.io/content/_index.md

   tiles:
   - title: Clients
     icon: fa fa-heart
     content: We like success, so do our clients.
-We wan't our clients to success, it is our goal.
+We want success for our clients too, it is our goal.
   - title: Deliver on time
     icon: fa fa-hourglass-half
     content: Time is money and we don't like to loose time or money.
 We are sure our clients feel the same.